Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

-In Fig.~\ref{fig:h0bands} we show the three, threefold--degenerate bands of this SU(2) symmetric case.
 The intra-dimer Heisenberg coupling term, $J$, is nothing but the singlet--triplet gap, separating the triplet bands from the ground state, while the inter-dimer Heisenberg interaction, $J'$ gives dispersion to the triplets.
 The form of dispersion is immediately familiar from studies of graphene \cite{Haldane1988,Kane2005}, with the additional feature of a flat band just above the singlet--triplet gap, reflecting the frustration of the Kagome lattice.

 From the band dispersion, Eq.~(\ref{eq:wmh0}), we can also read off the instabilities of the quantum paramagnet.
 For the ferromagnetic $J'\!=\!-J/4$, the $\omega_{3,m}$ softens at the $\Gamma$ point, signaling a transition to a long-range ordered time-reversal symmetry breaking state, where the spins on each layer are aligned ferromagneticaly, while the two layers are aligned antiferromagneticaly.
 Similarly, we may notice that the energy of the $\omega_{1,m}$ flat band becomes 0 for antiferromagnetic $J'=J/2$, indicating a transition to a time-reversal symmetry breaking state, where the ordering is selected by the DM interactions or quantum fluctuations.